-- Stopping to Take Aim to make scoring a Critical Hit easier for the next Move - Using a Move or Ability to navigate the terrain (Passively, no roll required); as an example, a Flying Type going up high with Fly, or a Water Type using Aqua Jet to jet around underwater, Using Magnet Rise to hover over a gap.
-This can move a Pokémon out of reach or close a gap. - Using the terrain to give your next Move a small advantage or another effect; for example, using Strength to lob a rock at a Pokémon that has flown out of reach, making the Move effectively Rock Type, or giving the Pokémon the high ground Anakin to give a sharpshooting Move a +1 bonus - Switching out at the Top of the Round - Escaping the effects of a Hazard Some things may not require the expenditure of an action at all, and may happen automatically on a trigger, specifically be allowed to cut in at any time, or simply not be that important to keep track of.
+- Using Arena Features to alter the effect of a damaging Move to inflict some kind of related major status instead - Using a Move or Ability to navigate the terrain (Passively, no roll required); as an example, a Flying Type going up high with Fly, or a Water Type using Aqua Jet to jet around underwater, Using Magnet Rise to hover over a gap.
+This can move a Pokémon out of reach or close a gap. - Using the terrain to give your next Move a small advantage or another effect; for example, using Strength to lob a rock at a Pokémon that has flown out of reach, making the Move effectively Rock Type, or giving the Pokémon the high ground Anakin to give a sharpshooting Move a +1 bonus - Switching out at the Top of the Round - Escaping the effects of a Hazard

+Some things may not require the expenditure of an action at all, and may happen automatically on a trigger, specifically be allowed to cut in at any time, or simply not be that important to keep track of.

 Some examples of these "free actions" are:

 - Spectators using their Commentary Tokens

 - Talking or making anime speeches

 - Activating the effect of Held Items, if the Item Rules are used

 - Certain special actions granted by Edges

 CALLED ACTIONS

-A trainer may choose to secretly pick their Move ahead of time at the Top of the Round and reveal it on their turn or when a risky condition is satisfied (potentially interrupting another action!).
+A trainer may choose to make a prediction and trigger their Battle and/or Move Actions the moment a risky condition is satisfied (potentially interrupting another action!).
 This condition must have a reasonable chance of failure.
 This is called a Called Action.